Cyfrin/Updraft/courses/full-stack/3-ts-tsender-ui/15-e2e-playwright/+page.md

 ### Summary and Next Steps

-We've established the critical importance of E2E testing, especially for Web3 applications where errors can be costly.
+We've established the critical importance of E2E testing, especially for web3 applications where errors can be costly.
 We contrasted E2E testing with unit testing and saw the limitations of manual approaches.
-By installing and configuring Playwright and Synpress, and running a basic automated test against our application, you've taken the first step towards building a more robust and reliable dapp.
+By installing and configuring Playwright and Synpress, and running a basic automated test against our application, you've taken the first step towards building a more robust and reliable dApp.

 Playwright provides powerful browser automation capabilities, and its Test UI significantly aids in debugging.
 While we haven't yet leveraged Synpress's specific MetaMask interaction features, the foundation is now laid.
 The next logical steps involve writing more complex E2E tests that simulate core user flows, such as connecting a wallet (using Synpress commands), filling out the airdrop form, interacting with the subsequent MetaMask transaction prompts, and asserting the expected outcomes.